Energy-Efficient and Real-Time Sensing for Federated Continual Learning via Sample-Driven Control: A Deep Reinforcement Learning Approach for SCFL

+We proposed A2C-EI, which is demonstrated in Fig.~\ref{fig:A2C} and Algorithm~\ref{alg:A2C-EI}, as a novel DRL solution for optimizing the aforementioned problem formulation.
+We first start with the background of A2C-EI by the A2C approach.

 A2C is an advanced DRL algorithm that operates within the maximum entropy reinforcement learning framework.
 It follows an off-policy actor-critic approach, where the actor strives to maximize both the expected reward and the entropy of its policy.
 This unique objective encourages the agent to excel at the task while maintaining a high level of randomness in its actions.

-Unlike previous DRL algorithms based on maximum entropy RL, which were primarily formulated as Q-learning methods, A2C combines the benefits of off-policy updates with a stable stochastic actor-critic formulation.
-This combination leads to improved performance and outperforms both on-policy and off-policy methods in a variety of continuous control benchmark tasks.
+The combination of off-policy updates and a stable stochastic actor-critic formulation in A2C leads to improved performance and outperforms both on-policy and off-policy methods in a variety of continuous control benchmark tasks.

 By utilizing off-policy updates, A2C can learn from data collected by different policies, enhancing its sample efficiency.
 It leverages a stable stochastic actor-critic formulation, which provides a more robust and reliable learning framework.
 These features contribute to A2C's state-of-the-art performance across various continuous control tasks.
-We define a parameterized $Q_{\phi}(\mathbf{s}^t, \mathbf{a}^t)$ as soft Q-function with the Q-network parameter is $\phi$ and a manageable policy $\pi _{\theta}(\mathbf{s}^t| \mathbf{a}^t)$ with network parameter $\theta$.
+We define a parameterized $Q_{\phi}(\mathbf{s}^t, \mathbf{a}^t)$ as soft Q-function with the Q-network parameter is $\phi$ and a manageable policy $\pi_{\theta}(\mathbf{s}^t| \mathbf{a}^t)$ with network parameter $\theta$.
 The expressive neural networks can be utilized to model the soft Q-function, while the policy can be represented as a Gaussian distribution with its mean and covariance parameterized by neural networks.
 In addition, the soft state value function of A2C is defined as

 where $\alpha$ is the temperature coefficient.

 The parameters of the soft Q-function can be optimized to minimize the soft Bellman remainder: